 In September 2016, Senate Bill 100 (SB 100) went into effect with the goals of transforming school discipline policies and practices, ending an era of zero tolerance in Illinois, and encouraging schools to find alternatives to suspension and expulsion.
 More than a year into implementation across our state, we ask ourselves: What has happened in Illinois schools since SB100 passed?
 What changes have schools made to implement the new law?
 How do we measure progress?
 What do we need to better support schools and communities in this transformation process?

-On Thursday, March 22nd, 2018 from 9am-1:30pm we invite you to join us for “SB100: Where are We Now?,” a reflective conference that will examine the impacts of SB100 on the Illinois education community.
-This conference will include opportunities to:
+On Thursday, March 22nd, 2018, more than 150 dedicated leaders came together for a day of learning about SB100 and continued efforts to improve school discipline for Illinois students.
+“SB100: Where are We Now?” was a reflective conference that examined the impacts of SB100 on the Illinois education community.
+This conference included opportunities to:

 Gain insight into SB 100 implementation through presentations by researchers, policy experts, and advocates;

 Discuss the impact of SB 100 in the day-to-day lives of educators and students; and

 Engage in a collective discussion with a variety of stakeholders on how to move forward.

 Attendees represented a diverse array of stakeholders: young people, policy experts, school administrators, and researchers, among others.
 All were part of a unique dialogue that examined the successes and challenges of SB100 and the work that lies ahead.